Ram Rai: Marriages

+He had four wives, Raj Kaur (d.
+1698), Maluki (d.
+1701), Panjab Kaur (d.
+1742), and Lal Kaur (d.
+1698).
+All four of his wives have samadhs (cenotaphs) located in Dehradun.

 Death

 Historical accounts, such as Shahid Bilas by Sewa Singh blame the demise of Ram Rai on a masand named Gurbakhsh, who, along with other masands, is recorded as burning Ram Rai alive while he was meditating in September 1687.
-The motive was to capture his wealth and property.
+However, Lokesh Ohri states that Ram Rai died in 1689.
+The motive for the murder was to capture his wealth and property.

+Guru Gobind Singh intervened to have Panjab Kaur take over the affairs of the dera.
 Ram Rai's remains were subsequently cremated against his widow's, Panjab Kaur's, wishes.
 After his death, he was succeeded as head of the sect by either mahant Aud Dass or Har Prasad, the successor was helped by Ram Rai's widow, Panjab Kaur.
 (Note: According to the tradition of the Guru Ram Rai Darbar Sahib, Aud Das was the successor to Ram Rai.
 However, Henry George Walton in the British Garhwal: A Gazetteer, regards Har Prasad as the successor.)
 Gurbakhsh became a pretender to the Ramraiya guruship at the Lahore ashram and later clashed with Khalsa Sikhs.

+Aurangzeb sent craftsmen to construct a mausoleum for Ram Rai.
+Panjab Kaur oversaw the construction work of the structure, which was completed in 1707.
+It was decorated in Mughal-style paintings of floral motifs and calligraphy and surrounded by Mughal gateways.